artseery/spotifind/README.md

 # (WIP) SpotiFind

-## Web app for flexible search of similar music compositions and filter it
+## Web app for flexible search for similar songs and filtering

 ### Placed on https://ranetkagod.github.io/spotifind/